MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 - Use [packages](/power-platform/admin/deploy-packages-using-package-deployer-windows-powershell) to move multiple solutions in a single pass.

-- Use Microsoft Power Platform [build tools tasks](/power-platform/alm/devops-build-tool-tasks) to perform multiple operations like pack solution, unpack solution, export solution, and import solution.
+- Use Power Platform [build tools tasks](/power-platform/alm/devops-build-tool-tasks) to perform multiple operations like pack solution, unpack solution, export solution, and import solution.
 DevOps provides the ability to automate application lifecycle management (ALM) and these tasks are all built to support ALM for Microsoft Power Platform.

-The Power Platform Command Line Interface (PAC CLI) also provides options to export and import solutions.
+The Power Platform Command Line Interface (CLI) also provides options to export and import solutions.
 All solution-related [commands](/power-platform/developer/cli/reference/solution) can be used to build, export, and import solutions.
-You can also use PAC CLI to [transfer data in and out](/power-platform/developer/cli/reference/data).
+You can also use CLI to [transfer data in and out](/power-platform/developer/cli/reference/data).

 A maker-friendly option is to use pipelines that are intended to democratize ALM for Power Platform.
 Bringing ALM automation and CI/CD capabilities into a single feature service is more approachable for all makers, admins, and developers.